aio-libs/aiopg/docs/core.rst

    Make a connection to :term:`PostgreSQL` server.

-   The function accepts all parameters that :func:`psycopg2.connect` does plus optional keyword-only *loop* and *timeout* parameters.
+   The function accepts all parameters that :func:`psycopg2.connect` does plus optional keyword-only *timeout* parameter.

-   :param loop: asyncio event loop instance or ``None`` for default one.

    :param float timeout: default timeout (in seconds) for connection operations.